 In my last blog post I said that I find habits more important than goals when it comes to becoming the best me and getting where I want to go.
-But I do have goals too, and so today I wanted to share my approach to goal-setting—and more importantly to goal-achieving.
+But I do have goals too, and so today I wanted to share my approach to successful goal-setting—and more importantly to goal-achieving.

 When it comes to goals, I have two priorities: